| Title: | Recurrent Event Data Analysis |

 where the two MCFs are approximately proportional to each other.
 The linear

-weight function is originally a(u) = t - u
+weight function is originally a(u) = t - u, where u represents

 statistics invariant to the unit of measurement of the time variable.
 The